 Laguna Paron sits approximately two hours along a bumpy dirt road from the sleepy little town of Caraz.

-Most visitors come for a quick daytrip via a local tour agency in Huaraz.
-They drive up to the shore, stay for a few hours and then return.
+Most visitors to Laguna Paron come for a quick daytrip via a local tour agency in Huaraz.
+They drive up to the lakeshore, stay for a few hours and then return to town.

 There is however a refuge available at the lake where you can stay overnight for 10 soles per person, or you can camp outside for free.
 The refuge has a flush bathroom, as well as a simple kitchen (if you are camping, they ask for a small contribution for gas).

-In the evenings we would join a small handful of other travelers who gathered inside next to the fireplace before retreating to our sleeping bags.
+In the evenings we would join a small handful of other travelers who gathered inside next to the fireplace before later retreating to our sleeping bags to withstand the cold at above 14,000 feet.

 If you wish to stay overnight, you can arrange private transport from Caraz who will take you to the refuge.
 Some visitors choose to start hiking from the entrance gate (some taxis won’t go beyond due to the conditions of the road) in order to help with acclimatization as well.